GabrielPalmar/AWS-CloudConnexa-Resource-Monitor/README.md

 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=CC-CloudWatch&templateURL=https://aws-cloudconnexa-resource-monitor.s3.us-east-2.amazonaws.com/CF-CC-CloudWatch-Template.yaml)

 ## Caveats
 The monitoring script depends on the MTR application.
-While creating it, I discovered a bug in the report mode, which is used to review the hops.
-I have submitted a bug request, you can follow this by using this link: https://bugs.launchpad.net/ubuntu/+source/mtr/+bug/2070685.
+While creating it, I discovered a bug in the report mode used to review the hops.
+I have submitted a bug request.
+You can follow this request by using this link: https://bugs.launchpad.net/ubuntu/+source/mtr/+bug/2070685.

-Based on this, a PING test is used to check the latency and packet loss to the destination as failover to ensure that the script works properly.
+Based on this, a PING test checks the latency and packet loss to the destination as failover to ensure the script works properly.